 The biggest difference between United MileagePlus Select and Explorer is that the Select card is no longer available to new applicants.

 The United MileagePlus Select card allowed you to earn 3 miles per dollar spent on United tickets, 2 miles per dollar spent at restaurants, grocery stores and home improvement stores, 2 miles per dollar on tickets purchased from other Star Alliance carriers and 1 mile per dollar on everything else.

-In contrast, the United MileagePlus Explorer offers 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months, plus 10,000 miles after spending a total of $6,000 in the first 6 months.
+In contrast, the United MileagePlus Explorer offers 60,000 miles after spending $3,000 in the first 3 months, plus 10,000 miles after spending a total of $6,000 in the first 6 months.
 In addition to those, you get 2 United Airlines miles per dollar you spend on purchases from United Airlines and 2 United Airlines miles per dollar spent at restaurants and hotels when you book directly and 1 mile per $1 spent on all other purchases.